tuva-health/docs/docs/data-quality/atomic-level.md

 The patient is at the center of the vast majority of the analyses we're interested in.
 Therefore it's important that we check a few things related to the `patient_id` field on every medical claim, specifically:

 1. Does every line on each claim have a value for `patient_id` populated?
-2. Is there more than 1 value for `patient_id` within a single claim (there shouldn't be)?
+2. Is there more than one value for `patient_id` within a single claim (there shouldn't be)?
 3. Does the `patient_id` value indicated on the claim have corresponding valid eligibility during the time period when claim was rendered?

 The `medical_claim_patient_id` table verifies whether any of these data quality problems occur in the `medical_claim` table.
 You can query it as follows: